splunk-soar-connectors/any.run/README.md

 #### Action Output
 No Output

-## action: 'ANYRUN SBTI Get URL Reputation'
+## action: 'url reputation'
-Get reports of a specific URL analysis
+Get reports of a specific URL analysis.

 Type: **generic**
 Read only: **True**